New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 Existing coverage Must carry collision & comprehensive

 Some insurers like Travelers extend eligibility up to 5 years of ownership, while others like Liberty Mutual or Safeco limit it to less than one year.
+American Family's coverage is among the most restrictive — it automatically expires at your first policy renewal.
 Always check your specific insurer's terms before assuming you qualify.

 Used Cars Don't Qualify